Accessibility Strategies in the Brightspace Content Tool

 Only Upload Accessible DOCs, PDFs, and PPTs

-Once you upload your materials, you cannot edit them in D2L.
-Consider creating webpages instead, which you can edit inside D2L.
+Once you upload your materials, you cannot edit them in Brightspace.
+Consider creating webpages instead, which you can edit inside Brightspace.

 Word Documents